Siphon880gh/devbrain/DevOps/Server - _Scaling - VMs as VPS/Xen - Setup XEN VMs (Type 1 Hypervisor, no KMV) - Part 2.md

 > Chosen 90% for Gb
 > `27`
 >
->
 > 2. **Swap File Size**:
+>    - Old Allocation Strategy
 > 	   - **VPS**: Allocate a swap file size equivalent to **100%** of the VPS's memory allocation, but this can vary depending on your use case (e.g., 2GB RAM = 2GB swap).
 > 	   - **Host**: Allocate swap based on what remains after the VPS allocation, typically another **100%** of the host’s memory overhead.
+>    - Newer Allocation Strategy:
+> 	   - Find out how much space does the host machine use for swap memory by running `swapon -s`.
+For example, `15624188` is approx 15GB
-> Chosen to follow the swap size strategy that the local machine used in GB:
+>    - Chosen newer allocation strategy, VM's swap size strategy in GB should be:
 > `15`
 >
-> There’s no swap file option, however you should theoretically be able to create a swap file inside commandline once VM is created
 >
 > 3. **Disk Space Allocation**:
->    - **VPS**: Choose **90-95%** of the disk space to the VPS.
-Subtract the swap size you've chosen in the previous guideline.
-This is because you will partition off from an existing hard drive.
+>    - **VPS**: Choose **90-95%** of the disk space to the VPS for both the VM and its swap file.
+Subtract the swap size from the previous allocation.
+For the remaining 90-95% disk space after subtracting swap size, subtract an additional 1GB.
+> 	   - Explanation: LVM requires a small amount of overhead for its metadata, which might prevent it from allocating 100% of the VG space.
+In some environments, reserving a small amount of space can prevent issues related to disk full errors, which could affect system stability.
+> 	   - If you want to use max disk space: For 50gb, you can subtract 0.5gb (for that VM's overhead).
+For 100gb, you subtract 1gb.
+For 150gb, you subtract 1.5gb.
+For 200gb, you subtract 2gb.
->    - **Host Overhead**: Leave **5-10%** for the host, including space for logs, backups, and other essential files.
+> 	   - **Host Overhead**: We are leaving **5-10%** for the host, including for space for logs, backups, and other essential files.
+It's assumed you won't be using the dedicated server for public websites or apps.
 > Ran `df -h` to determine that the main hard drive:
-> E.g. Main harddrive has `205` GB available.
+> E.g. Main harddrive has `128` GB available.
 Will assume won't be adding anymore significant file sizes of packages or files to the dedicated server besides to the VPS.
-90% of that is 184.5GB, but rounded down to be safe is `180` GB.
-Subtracted from swap size is `165`GB
+90% of that is `115` GB rounded down.
+Subtracted from swap size `15` GB is `100`GB.
+However at 100gb, I should subtract 1gb otherwise Xen will complain with a vague error (because it predicted there won't be room for LVM metadata).
-> So: `165`
+> So harddrive allocation: `99`GB
 >
-> You might be left with like 25gb for the dedicated server and that's ok
+> You might be left with much less space for the dedicated server than for the VM, and that's ok.
 >
 > These percentages ensure that your dedicated server remains responsive and manageable while maximizing the resources available to your single VPS.